Do I really need bonds in my portfolio?

 There is a flight to safety (mostly) when the stock market tanks, so US treasuries are the place to be if you genuinely want to dampen volatility.
 In addition, you can use long-duration bonds for the most (theoretically) negative correlation.

-However, the main competitor with a total bond index in an intermediate duration treasury ETF.
-So let’s look closely now at the best two kinds of bonds.
+However, the main competitor with a total bond index is in an intermediate-duration treasury ETF.
+So, let’s look closely at the two best kinds of bonds.

 Basics of Bond Funds